 Medical Professional Sexual Assault Verdicts and Settlements

 Below are only a handful of recent cases where a patient receiving medical attention was sexually assaulted.
+Why?
+These cases almost invariably settle before a jury trial.

 Illinois, 2018: $600,000 pre-suit settlement.